-The Fraser Institute released their Independent Summary For Policymakers (ISPM) report shortly after the Independent Panel on Climate Change's (IPCC) Summary for Policy Makers which was part of their Fourth Assessment Report on Climate Change (AR4).
+The Fraser Institute released their Independent Summary For Policymakers (ISPM) report shortly after the official Independent Panel on Climate Change's (IPCC) released their own Summary for Policy Makers which was part of their Fourth Assessment Report on Climate Change (AR4).

 The current version of the ISPM report, revised in March, 2007, is available on the Fraser Institute Website.
 The original version, with additional notes and critiques by RealClimate, can be viewed here (PDF).

-SourceWatch also documents a list of the errors and discrepancies in the original report.
+The Center for Media and Democracy's SourceWatch also documents a list of the errors and discrepancies in the Fraser Institute's original report.

 The following were contributors or editors to the report: